iranzoferri/continuous-integration-jenkins-example/README.md

 ![jenkins-plugins-pipeline](img/jenkins-plugins-pipeline.png)

+Remember there is not recommended that you install this plugin in a production environment.
 Later, we will see how to update jenkins to avoid this security isues.

 And now, click on "+" simbol into the job folder,